chloephuong/LHL-SQL-Assignment/README.md

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions) Based on the provided data, here's a summary of the information and how it can be used to answer specific questions:
+(fill in what you discovered this data could tell you and how you used the data to answer those questions) Based on the provided data and through all the queries I have created, below are some of what I learned about this database:
   - Total revenue generated from each city:
       + The query calculates the total transaction revenue for each city by summing the totaltransactionrevenue column.
 This information helps identify cities that contribute the most to revenue generation.